letavia/Bank-app-with-zookeeper/README.md

-# Bank-app-with-zookeeper-
+# Bank-app-with-zookeeper
-Implementation of Zookeeper in a simple app (bank client management) Run the main method in zkBankWatcher class
+Implementation of Zookeeper in a simple app (bank client management).

+Run the main method in zkBankWatcher class.